XiplusChenyu/Document-Classification-Web-Service/README.md

 # HeavyWaterProject
+> Start the project at Oct 16, 2019
+> First stage is finished on Oct 18, 2019
-> I start the project at Wed, Oct 16, the first stage is finished on Fri, Oct 18
+> Second stage is finished on Oct 21, 2019

 ## Project Steps